Udupi: Civic Utility

 The master plan of the city is prepared by the Udupi Urban Development Authority (UUDA) and the Directorate of Town and Country Planning.

-The city receives its primary source of drinking water from water stored at Baje vented dam.
+The city receives its primary source of drinking water from water stored at Baje Vented Dam.
 The municipality also seeks to augment its water storage by pumping water accumulated in the Swarna River at Sanebettu.
 The city is divided into three zones with different timings for efficient water supply.
-It also received a loan of $75 million from the Asian Development Bank to have all round the clock water supply in 2018.
+It also received a loan of $75 million from the Asian Development Bank to have round-the-clock water supply in 2018.
 The city has both open and closed drains.
 The underground sewage network exists in only 20% of the city's area as of 2017, but has been proposed to increase from the present 82 kilometres to 143 kilometres.
-The municipality area generated 46 million litres (MLD) of sewage which is treated at a sewage treatment plant in Nittur.
+The municipality area generated 46 million litres (MLD) of sewage which is treated at a sewage treatment plant in Nittur.There is a fire station at Udupi at Nayarkere.

 Geography and climate

 Udupi has an elevation of 27 m above mean sea level.
-The climate in Udupi is hot in summers and pleasant in winter.
+The climate in Udupi is hot in summer and pleasant in winter.
 During summers (from March to May) the temperature reaches up to 38 °C and in winters (from December to February) it is usually between 32 and 20 °C. As it is a coastal area, there are a few beaches which are tourist attractions.
 Kaup beach, Malpe beach are two of the beaches in Udupi.

 The monsoon period is from June to September, with rainfall averaging more than 4000 mm every year and heavy winds.